 Jodi Pawluski, PhD, HDR, PMH-C

 I’m Dr. Jodi Pawluski—a neuroscientist, therapist, and author passionate about the science of motherhood and perinatal mental health.
+I'm internationally recognized as a leading expert in the field of parental brain science.
 My work centers around understanding how the brain changes during the transition to motherhood, how maternal mental health conditions affect a mother and her children, and how treatments like antidepressants and probiotics play a role in this journey.

 In addition to my research, I provide counseling, mentoring, and consultation services focused on perinatal mental health.
 I'm certified in Perinatal Mental Health (PMH-C) and trained as a Motherhood Studies Practitioner, combining both evidence-based knowledge and lived experience to support families and clinicians alike.